Welcome

 You can have both citizenships if you obtained both automatically by law, e.g. your parents have two different citizenships, or if your parents are German but you obtained South African citizenship through birth in the country.

-ATTENTION: You may NOT apply for another citizenship.
-If you apply for and acquire South African citizenship without being in possession of a German certificate of retention, you loose your German citizenship.
+ATTENTION: Until 27th June 2024 German citizenship was lost when applying for and acquiring South African citizenship without being in possession of a German certificate of retention, you lost your German citizenship.
 Read here

 There will be no duplicates of certificates of citizenship issued.